 SEO is complex.

 Let’s say you just read a blog that says web page speed is a definite factor in rankings.
 Let’s also say the blog post is by someone who looks respectable and calls themselves an SEO analyst.
 The analyst even has a website that looks professional.
 They may even work for Google.
-As a matter of fact, I have seen many recent posts about this and recently spoke with a client about this exact thing.

 Do you immediately take this advice so you can move up in the rankings?